SINTEF/pyopia/README.md

 4. All pull requests must be reviewed by a person.
 The benefits from code review are plenty, but we like to emphasise that code reviews help spreading the awarenes of code changes.
 Please note that code reviews should be a pleasant experience, so be plesant, polite and remember that there is a human being with good intentions on the other side of the screen.
 5. All contributions are linted with flake8.
 We recommend that you run flake8 on your code while developing to fix any issues as you go.
 We recommend using autopep8 to autoformat your Python code (but please check the code behaviour is not affected by autoformatting before pushing).
 This makes flake8 happy, and makes it easier for us all to maintain a consistent and readable code base.

+# Installing

+## For users

+Users are expected to be familiar with Python.
+Please refer to the recommended installation instructions provided on the documentation pages, [here](https://pyopia.readthedocs.io/en/latest/intro.html#installing)

-## Installing from source for developers
+## For developers from source

 Install [Python](https://github.com/conda-forge/miniforge/#download) version 3.10.